Code-Institute-Solutions/churnometer/README.md

+## How to use this repo

+1. Fork this repo and copy the https URL of your forked churnometer repo

+1. Log into <a href="https://app.codeanywhere.com/" target="_blank" rel="noreferrer">CodeAnywhere</a> with your GitHub account.

+1. On your Dashboard, click on the New Workspace button

+1. Paste in the URL you copied from GitHub earlier

+1. Click Create

+1. Wait for the workspace to open.
+This can take a few minutes.

+Your workspace is now ready to use.
+When you want to return to this project, you can find it in your CodeAnywhere <a href="https://app.codeanywhere.com/" target="_blank" rel="noreferrer">Dashboard</a>.
+You should only create 1 workspace per project.

 ## Dataset Content
 The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/telecom-churn-dataset).
 We created then a fictitious user story where predictive analytics can be applied in a real project in the workplace.
 Each row represents a customer, each column contains a customer attribute.
 The data set includes information about: